 Usually, medical compression is a Class II, while compression socks are a Class I, which is the lightest.

-The higher the compression the tighter the fit and the more it is able to pump blood back up to the heart.
-The tighter the fit the more issues you may have with tolerating the fit.
+The higher the compression, the tighter the fit, and the more it can pump blood up the heart.
+The tighter the fit, the more issues you may have with tolerating the fit.

 Finding a compression fit that works well for you will require some trial and error.
 It’s suggested that you start with a compression level that works for your basic needs.
 Most compression socks and sleeves come in sizes from Small to XX-Large.